College of Sciences Undergraduate Research Program (COSURP)

 Ochsner-UNO Collaborative Undergraduate Research Experience (CURE)

 The Ochsner-UNO Collaborative Undergraduate Research Experience (CURE) engages undergraduate students with hands-on experience working alongside physicians and PhDs at medical research labs at Ochsner.
-Interns conduct work over a six week period in the summer and receive a $2500 stipend.
-In addition to working on specific research projects, interns attend medical student lectures and grand rounds, participate in professional development activities, and receive one-on-one mentoring.
+Interns conduct work over a six week period in the summer and receive a $2500 student research position.
+In addition to working on specific research projects, interns may have the opportunity to participate in professional development activities and receive one-on-one mentoring.
 It is expected that the research projects will result in an abstract publication.

 Applicants must be rising sophomores, juniors, or seniors in Biological Sciences or the Pre-medical program at UNO.
 Graduating seniors and post-baccalaureates are not eligible.
-Those selected for an internship are required to undertake a urine drug test at Ochsner and must attend a mandatory orientation on May 7, 2019.
+If selected, a background check, drug screening, and proof of health immunizations will be required.
+Those selected for a position must attend a mandatory pre-program meeting on May 15, 2023.
 For further details, see flyer and research project descriptions below.

-University of Massachusetts Medical School (UMMS) Summer Undergraduate Research Program
+UMass Chan Medical School Summer Undergraduate Research Program

-The University of Massachusetts Medical School (UMMS) Summer Undergraduate Research Program is an intensive and structured summer research experience.
+The UMass Chan Medical School Summer Undergraduate Research Program is an intensive and structured summer research experience.
 Therefore, students who are genuinely interested in research and are likely to pursue research later in their careers, irrespective of the terminal degree they pursue, are the best fit for the program.
-During the summer, students engage in an intensive 10-week research project supervised by a UMMS faculty member.
-The students attend a series of research lectures given by UMMS faculty and participate in several career development and networking sessions.
+During the summer, students engage in an intensive 10-week research project supervised by a UMass Chan faculty member.
+The students attend a series of research lectures given by UMass Chan faculty and participate in several career development and networking sessions.
 Students additionally participate in a series of weekly small group sessions during which they are instructed in many of the intricacies of written and oral scientific communication.
 Senior postdoctoral fellows or junior faculty members lead these sessions.
-The end result of these sessions is the creation of a poster describing the student’s summer research, which is presented at a scientific session open to the entire UMMS community.
+The end result of these sessions is the creation of a poster describing the student’s summer research, which is presented at a scientific session open to the entire UMass Chan community.
 Several past participants have subsequently presented their posters at national scientific meetings and won awards for their posters.
 We encourage applications from students with interest or experience in research as a long-term career goal.

-Students selected into the program receive a $4000 stipend, travel to/from UMMS, housing, daily transportation to campus from the residential dorms, and other program costs (Total award of around $6500).
+Students selected into the program receive a $4000 stipend, travel to/from UMass Chan, housing, daily transportation to campus from the residential dorms, and other program costs (Total award of around $6500).

 - UNO students must first submit an internal application to the College of Sciences.
-After our review of UNO applications, we will ask 2 - 4 students to apply directly to the UMMS program, and 2 UNO students will be accepted into the program after review by UMMS.
+After our review of UNO applications, we will ask 2 - 4 students to apply directly to the UMass Chan program, and 2 UNO students will be accepted into the program after review by UMass Chan.

 - Eligibility for the program is restricted to US citizens and permanent residents.

-- Students cannot be receiving funding from any other sources during the program.
+- Students cannot receive funds from any other federal source during the program.

-- Proof of health insurance coverage is required prior to acceptance into the program.
+- Proof of health insurance coverage and Covid vaccination plus booster is required prior to acceptance into the program.